 If you want to specify your requirements in further details, here are a few pointers:

 - There are grades for cardboard quality.
 For example, B/C (B for the outside layer, and C for the inside layer) is common.

 - There are many standards for free-fall carton drop tests, for stacking strength, for bursting strength, and so on.
-Quality assurance agencies can help you define a testing plan if you are serious about defining a test plan that replicates the stresses a carton box may experience in your supply chain.)
+(Side note: we can help you define a testing plan if you are serious about defining a test plan that replicates the stresses a carton box may experience in your supply chain.)

 2. Carton dryness